YanzhaoW/srslib/README.md

-# srscli - A library and command line client for SRS FEC & VMM3
+# srslib - A library and command line client for SRS FEC & VMM3

 ## Introduction